JordanL2/Waybar-Scripts/README.md

 ## mem_graphical

-Shows a bar indicating total memory usage, and another that excludes cache and buffers.
+Shows a bar indicating total memory usage (on the left), and another that excludes cache and buffers (on the right).

-This also uses the `cpu_graphical.yml` config file to get the colours and states.
+This also uses the `cpu_graphical.yml` config file to get the colours and states, as well as the brightness level of the bar that includes cache compared to the bar that excludes it.

 ## status